 In summary, the new Target Zone is defined by coincident geological, geochemical and geophysical signatures typical of a porphyry copper deposit.
 It is marked by a 2.0 km by 2.2 km zone of intense silicic and advanced argillic alteration, a high proportion of granite porphyry dyke swarms, and frequent quartz veining.
 It contains a very strong Cu-Mo geochemical anomaly coincident with a broad magnetic low and an IP high.
 Geochemical modelling indicates that the Target Zone lies in close proximity to a productive porphyry copper center.
 The Target is analogous to the Ann Mason deposit to the east and the Yerington deposit further east, but it is thought to represent a separate porphyry center.

 Drilling by the Company in 2018 intersected a key intrusive rock unit on Willow that hosts all known porphyry Cu-Mo deposits at Yerington.
-This rock unit was not previously known to exist on the Company’s property, and it represents a key new discovery.
-The target is large and robust, and it remains essentially untested.
+This rock unit was not previously known to exist on the Company’s property, and it represents a key new discovery, as there are no known instances in the camp where this rock exists without an associated porphyry deposit.
+The target is large (approximately 2 km X 2 km) and robust, and it remains essentially untested.

 The technical information in this section has been reviewed and approved by Paul G. Anderson, M.Sc.
 P.Geo., a Qualified Person within the meaning of National Instrument 43-101.
 It was written based on first hand knowledge of the property, published geological papers and a review of adjacent company's websites.
 The mineralization and/or resources/reserves of other properties in the district is not necessarily representative of the mineralization hosted on the Company's Willow and Nev-Lorraine Properties.